chrcarrizosa/shinyseg/docs/docs/how-to/penetrance.md

 ### Extra phenotypes {#extra-phenotypes}

-Sometimes, as in #3 Multiple phenotypes, not all phenotypes relevant for the penetrance function may be observed in the analysis families.
+Sometimes, as in [#4 Breast cancer and BRCA1](/examples/example4), not all phenotypes relevant for the penetrance function may be observed in the analysis families.
 This means that, by default, they will not appear in the table where you can set their parameters.
 Type their names in the **Extra phenotypes** input, at the bottom, to remedy it.

 ## 2) Liability class {#liability-class}